Mobile Menu

 Chief Technology Officer, Thea Energy

-Gates, the Chief Technology Officer at Thea Energy, was until recently the Head of the Advanced Projects Department of PPPL and the stellarator physics leader at the Laboratory.
-He also held a joint appointment as a Senior Research Scholar at the Andlinger Center for Energy and the Environment.
-David previously led collaborative efforts with the Wendelstein 7-X stellarator in Greifswald, Germany and also on the Large Helical Device in Toki, Japan.
-He served as the Principal Investigator of the ARPA-E project “Stellar Simplification using Permanent Magnets”.
+Gates, the chief technology officer at Thea Energy, was until recently the head of the Advanced Projects Department and the stellarator physics leader at PPPL.
+He also held a joint appointment as a senior research scholar at the Andlinger Center for Energy and the Environment.
+Gates previously led collaborative efforts with the Wendelstein 7-X stellarator in Greifswald, Germany and also on the Large Helical Device in Toki, Japan.
+He served as the principal investigator of the ARPA-E project “Stellar Simplification using Permanent Magnets”.
 Prior to taking the role as stellarator leader, he was the leader of the NSTX Advanced Scenarios and Control topical science group as well as head of the Magneto-Hydrodynamic (“MHD”) Stability group.
-He also was a Physics Operator on NSTX.
-Gates did his undergraduate studies in Physics and Mathematics at the University of Wisconsin-Madison and did his graduate studies at Columbia University where he received his M.S., M. Phil., and Ph.D. in Applied Physics.
+He also was a physics operator on NSTX.
+Gates did his undergraduate studies in physics and mathematics at the University of Wisconsin-Madison and did his graduate studies at Columbia University where he received his M.S., M. Phil., and Ph.D. in applied physics.
 He was a research associate at Culham Laboratory in Oxfordshire, England from 1993-1997 where he worked on the COMPASS-D and START devices.
 Gates was a visiting professor at the National Institute for Fusion Science in Toki, Japan in 2010 and 2011.
-He became a Fellow of the American Physical Society in 2013.
+He became a fellow of the American Physical Society in 2013.

-Associate Professor of Mechanical and Aerospace Engineering and Andlinger Center for Energy and the Environment, Princeton University
+Associate Professor of Mechanical and Aerospace Engineering and the Andlinger Center for Energy and the Environment, Princeton University; Staff Research Physicist, Princeton Plasma Physics Laboratory (PPPL)

-Kolemen's research focuses on the application of dynamics and control theory to experimental plasma physics, primarily to address the challenges of fusion reactor design.
-He analyzes the dynamics of complex plasma phenomena using applied mathematics and control theory with the aim of designing and implementing novel control techniques, which is then used to build real-time control systems from the ground up.
-Current research includes reduction of the heat flux to the fusion reactor vessel using advanced magnetic divertor configuration, detachment, and radiation control; and disruption avoidance against instabilities such as Neoclassical Tearing Modes and Resistive Wall Modes.
+Kolemen’s research focuses on the application of dynamics and control theory to experimental plasma physics, primarily to address the challenges of fusion reactor design.
+He analyzes the dynamics of complex plasma phenomena using applied mathematics and control theory with the aim of designing and implementing novel control techniques, which are then used to build real-time control systems from the ground up.
+Current research includes reduction of the heat flux to the fusion reactor vessel using advanced magnetic divertor configuration, detachment, and radiation control; and disruption avoidance against instabilities such as neoclassical tearing modes and resistive wall modes.

 Egemen Kolemen

-Associate Professor of Mechanical and Aerospace Engineering and Andlinger Center for Energy and the Environment, Princeton University
+Associate Professor of Mechanical and Aerospace Engineering and the Andlinger Center for Energy and the Environment, Princeton University; Staff Research Physicist, Princeton Plasma Physics Laboratory (PPPL)

 Kolemen’s research focuses on the application of dynamics and control theory to experimental plasma physics, primarily to address the challenges of fusion reactor design.
-He analyzes the dynamics of complex plasma phenomena using applied mathematics and control theory with the aim of designing and implementing novel control techniques, which is then used to build real-time control systems from the ground up.
-Current research includes reduction of the heat flux to the fusion reactor vessel using advanced magnetic divertor configuration, detachment, and radiation control; and disruption avoidance against instabilities such as Neoclassical Tearing Modes and Resistive Wall Modes.
+He analyzes the dynamics of complex plasma phenomena using applied mathematics and control theory with the aim of designing and implementing novel control techniques, which are then used to build real-time control systems from the ground up.
+Current research includes reduction of the heat flux to the fusion reactor vessel using advanced magnetic divertor configuration, detachment, and radiation control; and disruption avoidance against instabilities such as neoclassical tearing modes and resistive wall modes.

-Assistant Professor of Materials Science and Engineering, University of California, Davis
+Assistant Professor of Materials Science and Engineering, University of California, Davis; Co-founder and Head of MRV and Environmental Impact Assessment, Equatic

-La Plante is a co-founder and Head of MRV (Measurement, Reporting, and Verification) & Environmental Impact Assessment at Equatic, an ocean carbon removal company that accelerates and amplifies the ocean’s natural ability to absorb and permanently store atmospheric carbon.
-Her research at UCLA (where she was a postdoctoral researcher, project scientist, and lecturer) formed the basis of Equatic technology and helped the organization offer reliable, cost-effective, and scalable ocean carbon removal.
+La Plante is a co-founder and head of MRV (Measurement, Reporting, and Verification) and Environmental Impact Assessment at Equatic, an ocean carbon removal company that accelerates and amplifies the ocean’s natural ability to absorb and permanently store atmospheric carbon.
+Her research at UCLA, where she was a postdoctoral researcher, project scientist, and lecturer, formed the basis of Equatic technology and helped the organization offer reliable, cost-effective, and scalable ocean carbon removal.
 La Plante is also an assistant professor of materials science and engineering at the University of California, Davis.
-She has a B.S. in Geology and a Ph.D. in Geochemistry from the University of Illinois at Chicago.
+She has a B.S. in geology and a Ph.D. in geochemistry from the University of Illinois at Chicago.
 She has produced multiple peer-reviewed publications on mineral reactivity and processing, cementitious materials, and carbon dioxide sequestration, and applies her expertise in the kinetics of low-temperature aqueous processes at mineral-fluid interfaces to address the many research questions in the fields of climate, sustainability, built environment, and energy.

 Erika La Plante

-Assistant Professor of Materials Science and Engineering, University of California, Davis
+Assistant Professor of Materials Science and Engineering, University of California, Davis; Co-founder and Head of MRV and Environmental Impact Assessment, Equatic

-La Plante is a co-founder and Head of MRV (Measurement, Reporting, and Verification) & Environmental Impact Assessment at Equatic, an ocean carbon removal company that accelerates and amplifies the ocean’s natural ability to absorb and permanently store atmospheric carbon.
-Her research at UCLA (where she was a postdoctoral researcher, project scientist, and lecturer) formed the basis of Equatic technology and helped the organization offer reliable, cost-effective, and scalable ocean carbon removal.
+La Plante is a co-founder and head of MRV (Measurement, Reporting, and Verification) and Environmental Impact Assessment at Equatic, an ocean carbon removal company that accelerates and amplifies the ocean’s natural ability to absorb and permanently store atmospheric carbon.
+Her research at UCLA, where she was a postdoctoral researcher, project scientist, and lecturer, formed the basis of Equatic technology and helped the organization offer reliable, cost-effective, and scalable ocean carbon removal.
 La Plante is also an assistant professor of materials science and engineering at the University of California, Davis.
-She has a B.S. in Geology and a Ph.D. in Geochemistry from the University of Illinois at Chicago.
+She has a B.S. in geology and a Ph.D. in geochemistry from the University of Illinois at Chicago.
 She has produced multiple peer-reviewed publications on mineral reactivity and processing, cementitious materials, and carbon dioxide sequestration, and applies her expertise in the kinetics of low-temperature aqueous processes at mineral-fluid interfaces to address the many research questions in the fields of climate, sustainability, built environment, and energy.

 Co-founder and Head of Research, Heirloom